Right Tree, Right Place

 What about water usage?

-Trees in Davis and other communities are extremely stressed due to record heat and severe drought.
+We may not be in a drought now, but California climate trends indicate that we will likely see another drought in the next 10-15 years.
 Trees are a long-term investment that benefit us in many ways, including shading our homes and reducing energy costs, raising our property values by upwards of 10-20%, providing beauty, and more (We just enjoy sitting under one!).
 We are encouraged by those who are working to remove grass areas from their yards in order to conserve water, but remember that your tree needs care during the drought to stay alive.
-Please use and share our infographic using the share buttons below!
+Here are some great tips for helping trees survive times of water scarcity (i.e. summer time) in drought or non-drought years.

 How to care for trees